AnaghaKelkar/Tweet-Sentiment/README.md

 1. Authorize Twitter API Client.
 2. Make a GET Request to Twitter API to fetch tweets for a particular query.
 3. Parse the tweets.
 Classify each tweet as positive, negative or neutral.
-   - We use sentiment.polarity method of TextBlob to get polarity between -1 to 1 and classify the tweets accordingly.
+   - We use sentiment.polarity method of TextBlob to get polarity between -1 to 1 and classify the tweets accordingly

-     -- if polarity > 0 => classify as "Positive"
+     1. if polarity > 0 => classify as "Positive"

-     -- if polarity < 0 => classify as "Negative"
+     2. if polarity < 0 => classify as "Negative"

-     -- if polarity = 0 => classify as "Neutral"
+     3. if polarity = 0 => classify as "Neutral"